Jul 12 2019

-Place your US PGA Championship bets and get paid on each way bets down to 10 places with these enhanced offers!
+Place your British Open Championship bets and get paid on each way bets down to 10 places with these enhanced offers!

-The second major of the golf year is here and you can get paid on each way bets at the US PGA Championship to 10 places with Paddy Power, Coral or Befair!
+The final major of the golf year is here and you can get paid on each way bets at the US Open Championship to 10 places with Paddy Power, Coral or Befair!

-With so much strength in depth in the men’s game right now, picking the winner at the US PGA Championship is tough.
-There are a huge 10 golfers at the top of the betting priced at odds of between 11/1 and 25/1.
-The likes of Dustin Johnson, Brooks Koepka, Tiger Woods and Rory McIlroy are priced of 11/1 or 12/1 to take the win.
+With so much strength in depth in the men’s game right now, picking the winner at the Open Championship is tough.
+There are 10 golfers at the top of the betting priced at odds of between 8/1 and 25/1.
+The likes of Dustin Johnson, Brooks Koepka, John Rahm, Tiger Woods and Rory McIlroy are priced between 8/1 and 12/1 to take the win.

 All of those big guns will fancy their chances but further down the betting there are a raft of players who could at the very least be contending on Sunday.
 Especially if by “contending”, you mean pushing for a place in the top 10!

-This amazing offer is the perfect way to improve your odds of beating the bookies at this year’s US PGA Championship.
+This amazing offer is the perfect way to improve your odds of beating the bookies at this year’s British Open Championship.
 Instead of getting paid on your each way bets if your pick makes the top five, Coral are paying to double those places, all the way down to 10th!

-Hit the button below to visit Paddy Power or read on for more on the offer and also more on the extra welcome freebie available to new Paddy Power customers!
+Hit the button below to visit Coral or read on for more on the offer and also more on the extra welcome freebie available to new Coral customers!

 Some enhanced each way promotions are complicated but these really are simple.
 But be sure to read the full terms and conditions at the betting site in question.

 - CORAL – PAYING TO 10 PLACES – TERMS: 18+.UK+IRE Only.
-Applies to bets placed on the US PGA Championship pre-tournament outright market.
+Applies to bets placed on The Open Championship pre-tournament outright market.
 Each way bets paid to 10 places at 1/5 place odds.
 T&Cs apply – CLAIM NOW

-- BETFAIR – PAYING TO 10 PLACES – TERMS: 10 places instead of 6 places on the USPGA Championship 2019.
+- BETFAIR – PAYING TO 10 PLACES – TERMS: 10 places instead of 6 places on The Open Championship 2019.
 Pre-tournament bets only.
 1/5 odds on e/w bets.
 Dead heat rules apply.
 Betfair golf rules apply.
 T&Cs apply – CLAIM NOW

-It is possible that you might find slightly better odds for some of the players lower down the betting at some other bookies (for example, bet365 who are paying to 8 places).
+It is possible that you might find slightly better odds for some of the players lower down the betting at some other bookies.
 However, if you’re getting paid down to 10 places for an each way bet, we reckon that’s very understandable.
 Your odds of landing a winner are simply so much better.
 Some rivals are paying enhanced each way to six, seven and some even eight.
 Some are paying each way bets at 1/4, not 1/5 the odds.

 However, no top class bookie can get near Coral, Betfair and Paddy Power’s 10 places!
 And with that making you so much more likely to land a winner, it’s this trio all the way for us at this year’s US PGA Championship!